terraform-provider-openstack/terraform-provider-openstack/website/docs/d/images_image_ids_v2.html.markdown

 * `tag` - (Optional) Search for images with a specific tag.

+* `tags` - (Optional) A list of tags required to be set on the image (all specified tags must be in the images tag list for it to be matched).

 * `visibility` - (Optional) The visibility of the image.
 Must be one of "public", "private", "community", or "shared".
 Defaults to "private".